Introduction

 AI-powered search with grounded answers

-You can search across OCR text, transcripts, and related signals using both keyword and meaning-based retrieval.
+You can search across transcripts and any other enabled local sources using both keyword and meaning-based retrieval.
 When you use Ask, Overshow finds and presents information drawn from your captures rather than producing generic text from a model alone.

 Who it is for